unicode-org/message-format-wg/exploration/bidi-usability.md

 _Describe the proposed solution.
 Consider syntax, formatting, errors, registry, tooling, interchange._

-To start with, we should establish that _message_ editing should always use a left-to-right base direction.
-Further, each _line_ of a message should be displayed for editing with a base paragraph direction of LTR.
+Editing and display of a _message_ SHOULD always use a left-to-right base direction both for the complete text of the _message_ as well as for each line (paragraph) contained therein.

-This is because the syntax of a _message_ depends on LTR word tokens, as well as token ordering (as in a placeholder or with variant keys).
+We use LTR display because the syntax of a _message_ depends on LTR word tokens, as well as token ordering (as in a placeholder or with variant keys).

-This is not the disadvantage to RTL languages that it might first appear:
+This is not the disadvantage to right-to-left languages that it might first appear:
-- Bidi inside of patterns works normally;
+- Bidi inside of _patterns_ works normally
-  only placeholders/markup have special usage of bidi controls and this usage is isolated so that placeholders and markup are treated as neutrals.
+- _Placeholders_ and _markup_ are isolated (treated as neutrals) so that they appear in the correct location in an RTL _pattern_
+- _Expressions_ use isolates and directional marks to display internal tokens in the correct order and without spillover effects

 Permit isolating bidi controls to be used on the **outside** of the following:
 - unquoted literals
 - quoted literals
 - quoted patterns

+We permit any of the isolate starting controls (LRI, RLI, FSI) because we want to allow the user to set the base direction of a _literal_ or _pattern_ according to its respective actual contents.

 This would change the ABNF as follows:
 (Notice that this change includes a production `bidi` described further down